ODINcommons/IoW-pilot/README.md

 The island is a contained, legible system: geographically bounded, ecologically pressured,and politically navigable at human scale.
 Its coastline l faces ongoing sewage discharge from water companies.
 Its schools are state-funded and underserved by conventional innovation programmes.
 Its communities have maritime,composite,and engineering heritage that makes peer prototyping plausible.

-It is a good place to ask: can a peer network of curious people — including children — prototype impactful solutions to real local problems faster and more honestly than industry?
+It is a good place to ask: can a peer network of curious people, including children, prototype impactful solutions to real local problems faster and more honestly than industry?

 We intend to find out.